Home » Symptoms » Cat Symptoms A-Z » Skin Darker (Increased Pigmentation)

 Skin Darker (Increased Pigmentation) in cats

-Increased skin pigmentation in cats refers to a change in which the skin or fur appears darker than usual.
-This can be caused by an increased production of melanin, the pigment that gives color.
+Increased skin pigmentation in cats refers to a change where the skin or fur appears darker than usual.
+This can be caused by an increased production of melanin, the pigment that provides color.

 Can Occur with the Following Diseases: